Skip to content

 At a Glance

 Surveying and Mapping Technicians earns a median of $51,940/yr with +4.5% projected growth.
 Typical entry: High school diploma or equivalent.
-Top skills: Structured query language SQL, Microsoft Word, Microsoft Visual Basic for Applications VBA.
+Top skills: Adobe Illustrator, Working with Computers, Python.

 Median Annual Wage